How to Make Friends And Get a Social Life

 Getting more out of your current relationships can go a long way, but it doesn't always work.
 Sometimes you're at a point where you need to meet entirely new people.
-Not having easy access to potential new friends is a big barrier for many people in creating a social circle.
-I go into more detail here: How To Meet People.
+Not having easy access to potential new friends is a big barrier for many in creating a social circle.
+I go into more detail here:

 Overall, I'd say the easiest things to do are:

-- Being into hobbies or communities where you'll naturally meet a lot of people, ones you already have something common with and a built-in activity/conversation opportunity to do with them.
+- Get into hobbies or communities where you'll naturally meet a lot of people you already have something in common with.
+Even better if it involves an activity that facilitates conversation.

 Once you're in a situation with some prospective friends around, you need to strike up conversations and try to get to know them.
-You won't form a connection with everyone you interact with, but if you chat to enough people you'll find you like and get along pretty well with some of them.
-Once you've done that you could say you're now at the Friendly Acquaintance stage, or that they're context-specific contacts (e.g., work "friends").
+You won't form a connection with everyone you speak with, but if you chat to enough people you'll find you like and get along with some of them.
+Once you've done that you could say you're now at the Friendly Acquaintance stage, or that they're context-specific friends (e.g., work "friends").

 2. Invite potential friends to do something with you

-Once you've met those people you seem to be clicking with, ask them to hang out and do something outside of the situation you met them in.
-This is the most important step in my experience.
-You can meet all the people you want, and they can think you're great, but if you don't take any actions to do something with them in the future, then you won't form many new relationships.
-People will stay as the guy you talk to in class, or the girl you chat to at work in the break room.
+Once you've met some people you click with, ask them to hang out and do something outside of the situation you met them in.
+This is an important, overlooked step in my experience.
+You can meet all the people you want, and they can think you're great, but if you don't take any action to do something with them in the future, then you won't form many new relationships.
+People will stay as the guy you talk to in class, or the woman you chat to at the office.

 This seems basic, but lonelier people often hit a wall here.
-There may be someone they joke around with at work, or chat to in one of their classes, but they won't take the step of inviting them out and taking the relationship to the next level, and beyond the acquaintance stage.
+There may be someone they joke around with at work, or chat to in one of their classes, or play with at a local gaming store, but they won't take the step of inviting them out and taking the relationship to the next level, and beyond the acquaintance or activity partner stage.

 Depending on how you met them, you may invite someone to hang out fairly quickly or wait a few weeks.
-For example, if a friend brings one of their buddies along to have drinks with you one day, and you spent four hours together and hit it off right from the start, you may be totally comfortable asking them to hang out again right away.
-On the other hand, if you seem to mesh with someone at your job, you may only be able to have short conversations here and there over a month before you feel like they'd be someone worth knowing better.
+For example, if a friend brings one of their buddies along to have drinks with you one day, and you spent four hours together and hit it off from the start, you may be totally comfortable asking them to hang out again right away.
+On the other hand, if you seem to mesh with someone at your job, but can only have short conversations with them here and there, it may be a month before you feel ready to invite them out.

 Make a habit of getting people's contact information

 It's a good idea to get into the habit of getting people's contact info fairly early.
 You may meet someone interesting, but you can never assume you're going to see them around again anytime soon.
-Ask for their phone number or email address, or see if they're on Facebook.
-That way if an opportunity to get together comes up, they'll be easy to reach.
-Also, if they have your info, then they can get a hold of you if they want to invite you to something.
+Ask for their phone number or email address, or see if they're on whatever social media is big in your area.
+That way if an opportunity to get together comes up they'll be easy to reach.
+Also, if they have your info then they can get a hold of you if they want to invite you to something.